bondom/flashtest/README.md

 [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) library will just miss these requests.

-### Current support
+### Not implemented(not checked) features
 1. `HTMLElement` was only checked, `SVGElement` and others weren't checked yet.
 2. Special buttons such as `Esc`, `Backspace` and similar ones aren't supported yet.
 3. Body of request isn't checked in tests, only url and method are checked.
 4. Url change isn't supported.
-If you want to create test for particular url, go to this url, reload page and start `interacting process` from scratch.
+If you want to create test for particular url, go to this url, reload page and start to interact with page from scratch.
-5. HTMLElement with `contentEditable` attribute isn't handled properly yet, so generated code will be broken if you use this element and add `data-hook` attribute to it.
+5. `HTMLElement` with `contentEditable` attribute isn't handled properly yet, so generated code will be broken if you use this element and add `data-hook` attribute to it.
 6. Change to following elements aren't checked in generated code: `input[type="checkbox"]`, `input[type="radio"]` and `select` because in these cases DOM isn't changed.
 7. Cookies/local storage values aren't read by library.